finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

             var requestBody = new List<string>(); // List<string> | A list of one or more <i>identifierType</i> values to use to identify instruments. var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which to retrieve the instrument definitions.
 Defaults to the current LUSID system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the instrument definitions.
-Defaults to returning the latest version of each instrument definition if not specified. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the 'Instrument' domain to decorate onto the instrument.
+Defaults to returning the latest version of each instrument definition if not specified. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the 'Instrument' domain to decorate onto               each instrument, or from any domain that supports relationships to decorate onto related entities.
 These must have the format {domain}/{scope}/{code}, for example 'Instrument/system/Name'. (optional) var scope = scope_example;  // string | The scope in which the instrument lies.
-When not supplied the scope is 'default'. (optional)  (default to "default")
+When not supplied the scope is 'default'. (optional)  (default to "default") var relationshipDefinitionIds = new List<string>(); // List<string> | A list of relationship definitions that are used to decorate related entities               onto each instrument in the response.
+These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}. (optional)

             try
             {
                 // GetInstruments: Get instruments
-                GetInstrumentsResponse result = apiInstance.GetInstruments(identifierType, requestBody, effectiveAt, asAt, propertyKeys, scope);
+                GetInstrumentsResponse result = apiInstance.GetInstruments(identifierType, requestBody, effectiveAt, asAt, propertyKeys, scope, relationshipDefinitionIds);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)